Literature / Anna & Elsa

 Anna & Elsa: Sisterhood is the Strongest Magic is a series of children's chapter books based on Disney's Frozen franchise.
-While dubiously canon (like all Disney extended media), they give at minimum semi-canon events after the film and delve into the characters more.
+While dubiously canon (like all Disney extended media), they give at minimum semi-canon events after the film.
+They also delve into the characters more.

 The books released thus far are: All Hail the Queen